 The unpredictability only adds to the excitement and adventure of ice fishing in the former Astana.
 Plus, brave tourists or beginner fishermen also need to watch out for aggressive fish.
 You can actually get a pike bite that is quite difficult to heal.
 Another particularity of ice fishing in Kazakhstan is that the fish might be too heavy to pull out.

 This is where comradery between fishermen plays an important part.
 The exciting feeling of trying to pull out a big fish out of the water is something that needs to be shared with the other fishermen on the ice.

 The fish in the Nur-Sultan waters can reach up to 20 kilograms and they can easily slip.
 Sharing this unique experience, as well as receiving and offering help is one of the most amazing things about ice fishing.

 Watching local citizens fish on the Ishim River is a unique experience in itself.
 The traditional way of protecting themselves against freezing temperatures is to cover themselves entirely with a plastic bag, creating a sealed structure that effectively prevents cold and wind from reaching them.
 Seeing these types of fishermen spread across the river as bizarre human islands is a fascinating experience.

 The best time for ice fishing is either in the first hours of the morning or in the evening.
 This only adds to the sense of mystery and oneness with nature.
-In order to catch impressive fish, the people who wish to try ice fishing need to have certain skills, the proper bait and a lot of determination.
+In order to catch impressive fish, the people who wish to try ice fishing need to have certain skills, the proper bait, a decent ice fishing rod and a lot of determination.
 Isolating yourself in the middle of an icy river is truly a remarkable experience..